 4. Here you can edit the last part of the URL structure:

-5. By default Shopify asks if you want to create a URL redirect from the old product URL to the new.
-This follows best practices for SEO, and should be ticked.
+5. By default Shopify asks if you want to create a URL redirect from the old product URL to the new one.
+This follows the best practices for SEO and should be ticked.

 6. Scroll down and click “Save” at the bottom of the page.